Harry Kendall Thaw: Defense strategy

 The main issue in the case was the question of premeditation.
 At the outset, the formidable District Attorney, William Travers Jerome, preferred not to take the case to trial by having Thaw declared legally insane.
 This was to serve a two-fold purpose.
 The approach would save time and money, and of equal if not greater consideration, it would avoid the unfavorable publicity that would no doubt be generated from disclosures made during testimony on the witness stand—revelations that threatened to discredit many of high social standing.
 Thaw's first defense attorney, Lewis Delafield, concurred with the prosecutorial position, seeing that an insanity plea was the only way to avoid a death sentence for their client.
 Thaw dismissed Delafield, who he was convinced wanted to "railroad [him] to Matteawan as the half-crazy tool of a dissolute woman".

 Thaw's mother, however, was adamant that her son not be stigmatized by clinical insanity.
 She pressed for the defense to follow a compromise strategy; one of temporary insanity, or what in that era was referred to as a "brainstorm".
 Acutely conscious of the insanity in her side of the family, and after years of protecting her son's hidden life, she feared her son's past would be dragged out into the open, ripe for public scrutiny.
 Protecting the Thaw family reputation had become nothing less than a vigilant crusade for Thaw's mother.
 She proceeded to hire a team of doctors, at a cost of half a million dollars, to substantiate that her son's act of murder constituted a single aberrant act.

 Possibly concocted by the yellow press in concert with Thaw's attorneys, the temporary insanity defense, in Thaw's case, was dramatized as a uniquely American phenomenon.
 Branded "dementia Americana", this catch phrase encompassed the male prerogative to revenge any woman whose sacred chastity had been violated.
 In essence, murder motivated by such a circumstance was the act of a man justifiably unbalanced.

 The two trials

 Thaw was tried twice for the murder of White.
-Due to the unusual amount of publicity the case had received, it was ordered that the jury members be sequestered—the first time in the history of American jurisprudence that such a restriction was ordered.
+Due to the unusual amount of publicity the case had received, it was ordered that the jury members be sequestered.
 The trial proceedings began on January 23, 1907, and the jury went into deliberation on April 11.
 After forty-seven hours, the twelve jurors emerged deadlocked.
 Seven had voted guilty, and five voted not guilty.
 Thaw was outraged that the trial had not vindicated the murder, that the jurors had not recognized it as the act of a chivalrous man defending innocent womanhood.
 He went into fits of physical flailing and crying when he considered the very real possibility that he would be labeled a madman and imprisoned in an asylum.
 The second trial took place from January 1908 through February 1, 1908.